SoonminHwang/dockers/README.md

 				\t soonminh/pspnet:latest\" >> ~/.bashrc
 			$ source ~/.bashrc

-	- If you are struggling with python-unicode problem, see [here](https://github.com/docker-library/python/issues/13) : Check
+## If you are struggling with python-unicode problem, see [here](https://github.com/docker-library/python/issues/13)
 	$ python -c "print(chr(0x5555))"
 	On a correctly configured system, it gives:
 	啕
 	Else,
 	$ export LANG=C.UTF-8